 When an app reaches 1 billion installs on the Play Store, it's like being officially recognized as one of the cool kids.
 Chrome for Android is the latest to join the clique, sliding through the door just a week behind Hangouts, making it the 12th app to flash a 10-digit install base.

 While induction into this elite group hasn't been quite as impressive since membership hit the double digits, Chrome is among the first of Google's apps that doesn't owe all of its success to pre-installs.
+The first beta release of Chrome came in early 2012 and only supported Android 4.0 Ice Cream Sandwich.
 Read More

 Not many Android apps can say they've been installed a billion times.
 In fact, before today there were only ten - and out of those ten, only three of them were non-Google apps (and all owned by Facebook).
 Today Google's first party messaging client, Hangouts, joins this elite group of billion-device apps... notably behind its competitors, Facebook Messenger and WhatsApp.

 A billion installations doesn't mean a billion users, it means one billion different Android devices have downloaded the app once.
+(Phones and tablets now out of service count, multiple downloads and updates don't.)
+That said, Hangouts' daily users probably number in the hundreds of millions at this point, if only by virtue of its inclusion as the default SMS app on many Android phones.
 Read More

 "Don't forget me, guys," Facebook Messenger said as it scooted in through the door that nearly closed in its face.